-7 Pitfalls of Affiliate-Based Verification and How to Avoid Them
+7 Pitfalls of Marketplace-Based Verification and How to Avoid Them

 Affiliate-based marketing is popular, and it’s easy to see why.
-In exchange for a commission, affiliates give brands access to their networks and promote their offers.
+In exchange for a commission, affiliates promote brand offers.
 It’s a win-win, right?
 The answer is “It depends.”

-When it comes to delivering personalized offers to consumer tribes such as students, teachers, or the military, the affiliate-centric model can be a losing bet for marketers.
-Not only is affiliate-based verification more expensive in the long run, it delivers a poor customer experience and has a number of other risks and limitations.
+When it comes to delivering personalized offers to consumer communities such as students, teachers, healthcare workers, or the military, the affiliate-centric marketplace verification model can be a losing bet for marketers.
+Not only is marketplace-based verification more expensive in the long run, it delivers a poor customer experience and has a number of other risks and limitations.

-This post takes a closer look at the problems with using affiliate-based verification and highlights a way to solve them with a more cost-effective, lower-risk, higher-return approach: digital verification.
+This post takes a closer look at the problems with using marketplace-based verification and highlights a way to solve them with a more cost-effective, lower-risk, higher-return approach: digital verification.

-Partnering with an affiliate to verify your personalized offers is problematic because it:
+Partnering with an affiliate-based marketplace verification provider to verify your personalized offers is problematic because it:

 01 Disrupts Your Brand Experience and Lowers Conversions

-Perhaps the most basic problem with affiliate-based verification is that customers have to leave your brand and your purchase process to create an account with someone else.
-That not only gives the affiliate control of your customer experience, it creates friction.
+Perhaps the most basic problem with marketplace verification is that customers have to leave your brand and your purchase process to create an account with someone else.
+That not only gives them control of your customer experience, it creates friction.
 And greater friction equals lower conversion rates: $200 billion in sales are lost each year due to friction in the checkout process.